-11. Dissertation:
+III.
+Dissertation:

 In the fourth semester each student shall submit a dissertation on any topic of his/her interest.
 The dissertation aims at introducing the students with research methodology and to prepare them for doing further research .Students are required to do a dissertation on a topic relating to an area of study chosen in consultation with the faculty.
-However, the topics shall be approved by the department council.
 Each student shall be guided in his/her project by a member of the faculty.
-A board of examiners comprising not less than three members (One external examiner and internal examiners), constituted by the head of the department shall evaluate and decide the marks to be awarded to the student for the dissertation The same board of examiners shall also conduct the final semester comprehensive viva-voce examination based on dissertation

-12. VIVA:
+IV.
+VIVA:

 A Viva Voce examination will be conducted at the end of IV semester covering the whole programme including the project.
-The Viva Board comprising not less than 3 members (One external examiner and internal examiners), and the head of the department as Chairperson will be in charge of the conduct of the Viva.